 - It is controversial whether antioxidants like vitamin E can lessen or negate the effects of chemotherapy and radiation therapy.
 Because these therapies work by creating free radicals that kill cancer cells, some physicians have suggested that high levels of antioxidants can neutralize these free radicals and thereby protect cancer cells from these therapies.
 So what protects healthy cells may protect cancer cells as well.
 This question is still not fully understood and patients who are interested in taking more than the RDA of any antioxidant should consult with their doctor.

 For Healthcare Professionals

-Vitamin E is a fat-soluble vitamin derived from plant.
+Vitamin E is a fat-soluble vitamin derived from plants.
 Natural food sources include plant oils, wheat germ, eggs, green leafy vegetables, and whole grains (3).
 Vitamin E acts as an antioxidant and is thought to help prevent and treat many diseases.
-Although available in a variety of formulations, only the d-isomer is considered active (1).
-Studies evaluating vitamin E supplementation suggest that it may improve immune response in the elderly.
+Although it is available in a variety of formulations, only the d-isomer is considered active (1).

-Toxicity may occur with chronic supplementation of vitamin E with doses greater than 800 IU.
+Toxicity may occur with chronic supplementation of vitamin E in doses greater than 800 IU.
 Daily supplementation over 400 IU may increase all-cause mortality (29).
 Vitamin E may also enhance the activity of warfarin.
 In a large study of patients treated with warfarin, higher serum vitamin E levels predicted hemorrhagic events (4).

-In an animal study, vitamin E increased lung cancer cell proliferation due to its antioxidant activity by reducing reactive oxygen species (ROS), DNA damage and p53 expression (47).
+In an animal study, vitamin E increased lung cancer cell proliferation due to its antioxidant activity by reducing reactive oxygen species, DNA damage, and p53 expression (47).

 Although many research protocols use milligrams of vitamin E, most commercial products are sold in international units (IU).
 One IU natural vitamin E equals 0.67 mg d-alpha-tocopherol and one IU of synthetic vitamin E equals 0.45 mg d-alpha-tocopherol.